aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.20.0 ####
+- New features
+	- New implementation of partial sync, which triggers immediately after an item is created, changed or deleted in Outlook (with a 10 seconds delay), works also for contacts and tasks now.
+	- Add option to use IMAP/Pop3 Password from Outlook Account associated with the folder, the password is fetched from the Windows registry entry of the Outlook profile.
+	- Add checkbox to sync all Outlook appointments except a defined category (negates the category filter) in EventMappingConfiguration, feature request 30.
+	- Use ComboBox with all available Outlook categories instead of TextBox to choose category filter.
+	- Add account types for Fruux, Posteo, Yandex and GMX with predefined DAV Urls and add logos to the account select dialog.
+- Bug fixes
+	- Fix well-known URIs according to RFC, they contain no trailing slash, fixes autodisovery for fruux.
+	- Avoid ArgumentNullException for GoogleTasks if tasklist is empty, ticket #229.
+	- clear contact attributes in Outlook when attributes are removed on server, fixes some update mapping issues from server to outlook for CardDAV.
 #### 1.19.0 ####
 - New features
 	- Add System TrayIcon with notifications of sync runs with errors and warnings and context menu.